iubar/json-validator/README.md

-A tool to check a Json file against its Schema
+A tool to check one or more Json files against its Schema

 ### How to use